• Target level of study

 • Optional

-Bachelor's Degree in Economics - Health Access (LAS)
+Bachelor's Degree in Economics, Health Access Track (LAS)

-The Faculty of Economics offers a Licence Accès Santé Économie
+The Faculty of Economics offers a Bachelor's Degree in Health Economics.

-Students in the LAS Economics program complete the first year of the Economics License in the Faculty of Economics.
-The program consists of a part of the classical L1 Economics courses (48 ECTS) and a Health Minor (12 ECTS).
+LAS Economics students complete the first year of the Bachelor's degree in Economics at the Faculty of Economics.
+The program consists of part of the Classical Economics L1 curriculum (48 ECTS) and a Minor in Health (12 ECTS).

-The teaching of the Health Minor is identical for all LAS (LAS Law, Psychology, SVT, Chemistry...) and is offered by the Faculty of Medicine of the University of Montpellier.
-The teaching of the health minor (lectures and tutorials) is done only through distance learning.
+The courses in the Health Minor are identical for all LAS programs (LAS Law, Psychology, Life and Earth Sciences, Chemistry, etc.) and are offered by the Faculty of Medicine at the University of Montpellier.
+The courses in the Health Minor (lectures and tutorials) are only available online.

-The MMOP competition is a selective competition in which excellence of academic results is the most important.
-Thus, the conditions to be met in order to apply for the MMOP competition are more restrictive than the conditions for validation of the first year of the LAS Economics degree.
+The MMOP competitive examination is a selective examination in which academic excellence is paramount.
+As such, the requirements for applying to the MMOP competitive examination are more restrictive than those for completing the first year of the LAS Economics Bachelor's degree.

-- Validate the 60 ECTS at the end of the first session of L1 exams.
+- Validate the 60 ECTS credits at the end of the first session of L1 exams.

-• UE santé commune (prerequisite for MMOP application if ACQ)
+• EU common health (prerequisite for MMOP application if ACQ)

 12 credits